ufclas/ufclas-mercurytemplates/README.md

 - **With Header Image**: Full-width background image with left-aligned white text (title, subtitle, caption) and dark gradient overlay
 - **Without Header Image**: Clean left-aligned header with light gray background (no decorative elements)
 - **Text Hierarchy**: Title → Subtitle → Caption (when image is used), with optimized spacing between elements

+## Block Enhancements

+### Post Intro Block Override
+The plugin enhances the Post Intro Block with additional social sharing controls:

+**Features:**
+- **Social Sharing Toggle Controls**: Individual on/off toggles for each social platform in the block editor
+- **Bluesky Integration**: Native Bluesky share button alongside ShareThis buttons
+- **Two-Layer Control System**:
+  - Post-level controls: Set in the Social Sharing meta box (posts only)
+  - Block-level controls: Set in the block's inspector panel
+  - For posts: Both levels must be enabled for buttons to appear
+  - For pages: Only block-level controls apply (no post meta)
+- **Smart Visibility Logic**: Buttons only appear when enabled at the appropriate level(s)
+- **Responsive Design**: Maintains single-row layout with proper spacing

+**How it Works:**
+1. For posts: Social buttons require both post meta AND block settings to be enabled
+2. For pages: Social buttons only require block settings (since pages don't have post meta)
+3. The block shows a helpful note on posts reminding users to check both settings

+## Administrator Restrictions

+For enhanced security and simplified user experience, the following areas are restricted for non-superadmin users:

+**Hidden Customizer Sections:**
+- Site Identity settings
+- Analytics Settings
+- Alternate Logo sections
+- Footer Logo options

+**Restricted Widget Areas:**
+- Global Alert (top-nav)
+- Footer Link Columns 1-4
+- Copyright widget area
+- These areas are hidden in the Widgets admin but remain visible on the frontend

+**Hidden Menu Items:**
+- Themes submenu removed from Appearance menu for non-superadmins

+**Benefits:**
+- Prevents accidental changes to critical site elements
+- Simplifies the admin interface for regular administrators
+- Maintains site consistency and branding

 ## Adds the following helper classes